 Tissue paper is semi-transparent so lends itself really well to suncatcher crafts.
 I like giving the children a range of tissue paper colours to work with and letting them pick and choose them as they like.

 Children might enjoy creating random abstract patterns with their tissue paper by tearing it into shapes or they might have clear ideas about the design they want and prefer to cut detailed patterns or shapes with scissors.
 It’s really lovely to let children experiment and find their own way.
 There is no right and wrong and whatever they choose to do is sure to look just lovely hanging in the window with the light shining through.

 To create the suncatcher you simply glue the pieces of tissue paper into place on the lid.
 Young children will probably find it easiest to brush the glue onto the lid rather than the paper but older children working on a more intricate design might prefer to brush the glue onto the tissue paper instead but this method requires a gentle hand not to tear the thin paper especially once it gets wet.

 Just continue gluing your tissue paper design onto the transparent plastic lid.
 You can choose to do just one side or both.
 As the design develops children will be able to notice some colour mixing happening when they hold the overlapping colours up to the light.

 Once the suncatcher design is complete just let the glue dry completely before hanging it on the window.
 If you want to hang the suncatchers in the garden your could try finishing off the craft by coating the tissue paper with a coat of waterproof varnish.

 Looking for more great craft ideas for kids?
-We’ve got a fabulous Pinterest board just overflowing with them!
-Why not follow along?
-And don’t forget to join us on Facebook, it’s our favourite place to chat.
+Why not join us on Facebook, it’s our favourite place to chat.